utPLSQL/utPLSQL/readme.md

 | Realtime test execution results | No       | On Roadmap             |
 | Custom Output reporter    | Yes           | Yes                    |

 <sup>1</sup> Annotations are specially formatted comments in your package specification.
+This enables *declarative* test configuration that is coupled with the source code.
 See Documentation for more details.

 <sup>2</sup> **utAssert2** package - Contains 59 Assertions - 2 Not implemented = 57, 28 are duplicated only change on outcome_in parameter 57-28 = 29, **utPipe** package - Contains 1 Assertion 29 + 1 = 30